-Lesson Demographics - This contains information about the lesson that was entered during New Observation lesson setup or can be edited (course name, period, lesson topic, subject, and grade level).
+Lesson Demographics - This contains information about the lesson entered during the New Observation lesson setup or can be edited (course name, period, lesson topic, subject, and grade level).

-Pre-Lesson Questions - Questions posed to the teacher that will provide context to and intent of the lesson.
-Pre-Lesson Questions can be accessed from both the Settings screen and from the Analysis screen.
+Pre-Lesson Questions - Questions posed to the teacher that will provide context and the lesson's intent.

+Pre-Lesson Questions can be accessed from both the Settings and Analysis screens.

 - What are the main learning goals/objectives for the lesson? - Describe the major activities or parts of the lesson to be observed. - How will you know if the learning goals/objectives have been met?
 For example, what evidence will you have? - Provide the context for the lesson.
 How is this lesson connected to the prior lesson?
 How is this lesson connected to the subsequent lessons?
-Where is this lesson placed in the current instructional unit? - Describe the ability levels of the students in this class. - What are you going to do to maximize the engagement of all ability levels of students? - How will you differentiate the lesson for all types of learners?
+Where is this lesson placed in the current instructional unit? - Describe the ability levels of the students in this class. - What will you do to maximize the engagement of all ability levels of students? - How will you differentiate the lesson for all types of learners?